base-report/chart-study/README.md

 [Financial Modeling Prep](https://site.financialmodelingprep.com/developer) is used as the data provider.
 You can obtain an API key from their website.

-Following are instructions for installing the Chart Study tool locally and on Vercel.
+Following are instructions for installing the Chart Study tool locally (natively and then on Docker) and on Vercel.

-### Local
+### Local (native)

 #### Prerequisites